ENGLISH | FRANÇAIS

-The Enbridge School Plus Program was established in 2009 in partnership with the Assembly of First Nations to support enrichment programming and extracurricular activities in First Nations schools near major Enbridge operations and rights-of-way.
-More than 90 First Nations schools are currently eligible for the program.
+The Enbridge School Plus Program in Canada was established in 2009 in partnership with the Assembly of First Nations to support enrichment programming and extracurricular activities in First Nations schools near major Enbridge operations and rights-of-way.

 The overall goal of School Plus is to encourage First Nations youth to stay in school by funding enjoyable enrichment and extra-curricular programs that students would not otherwise experience.

 The School Plus Program provides substantial financial support each year to teachers wishing to undertake programs and activities that are not fully funded as part of each school's standard curriculum.
 Projects from all grade levels, from kindergarten through high school, are eligible for support.
 Teachers in eligible schools may apply for financial support, up to a maximum grant of $20,000 per project.